sebastiannordby/mini-e-commerce-microservices/README.md

 </details>

 ### Admin manual
-There are four options for the administrator:
+There are five options for the administrator:
 - Create/Maintain products
 - Order management
+- Basket management
 - Watch metrics in Prometheus
 - Watch metrics with graphs in Grafana